From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Monthly: Client health review, metrics review, strategic planning

-The Three Problems Every Founder Faces During Role Transition
+The Three Operator-to-CEO Transition Problems Every Founder Faces

 Ravi didn’t execute perfectly.
-Three problems emerged that every operator hits when transitioning from operator to CEO.
+Three problems showed up that almost every operator hits when they shift from operator to CEO.

 Problem 1: Intense Guilt About Not “Doing the Work”

-Week 3, after client delegation.
-Watching the team handle client calls without him.
-Felt wrong.
-Like he was abandoning clients.
-Like he wasn’t contributing value.
+In Week 3, after delegating client work, he watched the team handle client calls without him and it felt wrong.
+It felt like he was abandoning clients and not contributing real value.

-The guilt dialogue: “I built this business by doing great work.
+The guilt loop sounded like: “I built this business by doing great work.
 Now I’m not doing the work.
 What’s my value?
 Am I even necessary?”

-Reframed what “the work” actually means at $72K.
+The fix was to redefine what “the work” means at $72K.

 Documented the value shift:

-His client's work generated $72K.
-His strategic work (partnerships, positioning, growth) generated a path to $120K+.
-The strategic work was higher value, not lower.
+His client’s work generated $72K.
+His strategic work (partnerships, positioning, growth) opened a path to $120K+.
+That strategic work was higher value, not lower.

-Took 2 weeks for emotional adjustment.
-The guilt didn’t disappear immediately.
-But actions based on data, not guilt.
+It took 2 weeks to adjust emotionally.
+The guilt didn’t disappear right away, but he kept acting based on data, not guilt.

 Problem 2: Team Uncomfortable with Sudden Autonomy

-Week 3-4, after delegation.
-The team had authority but kept asking, “Are you sure we should decide this?”
+Week 3-4, after delegation, the team technically had authority but kept asking, “Are you sure we should decide this?”

 Weekly check-ins after Week 4 (not daily).